Phenomena (film): Production

+Writing and casting

 Argento became inspired to write and direct Phenomena after hearing a French radio broadcast detailing a murder case that had been solved thanks to the study of insects present on the corpse.
 In an interview with La Stampa, Argento said he saw the film as a personal challenge to American cinema.
 Screenwriter Franco Ferrini stated that, visually, Argento was inspired by Caspar David Friedrich paintings, noting the artist's purely Romantic portrayal of people and nature.
-Argento later stated that he imagined the movie taking place in a world where Nazism had triumped during the Second World War.
+Argento later stated that he imagined the film taking place in a world where Nazism had triumphed during World War II.